Joanneyoung01/bookmark_manager/README.md

 #User Story

+1. Showing bookmarks
-As a user So that I can keep up to date
+As a user
+So that I can keep up to date
 I would like to see a list of my bookmarks

+2. Adding bookmarks
+As a user
+So that I can keep track of my favourite web pages
+I would like to create a bookmark

 #Domain Model